Do you know the warning signs of diabetes?

 - Increased thirst

 “With lifestyle modifications, type 2 diabetes can be controlled by managing your diet and exercise regimens,” says Dr. Kazi.

-He recommends adhering to the American Association of Clinical Endocrinologists (AACE) guidelines to help manage the symptoms of diabetes:
+He recommends adhering to the American Association of Clinical Endocrinologists’ guidelines to help manage the symptoms of diabetes:

-- Sleep: If someone with diabetes isn’t getting enough sleep, it has been shown to elevate their blood sugar levels.
-It is recommended this group of people receive approximately seven hours of sleep a night to help manage their blood sugar.
+- Sleep: If someone with diabetes isn’t getting enough sleep, he or she may experience elevated blood sugar levels.
+It is recommended this group of people get approximately seven hours of sleep a night to help manage their blood sugar.

-- Quit smoking: People with diabetes who smoke are at a higher risk to have heart complications and kidney disease.
+- Quit smoking: People with diabetes who smoke are at a higher risk of having heart complications and kidney disease.
 Smoking cessation courses and Nicotine replacement therapy should be considered.

 About the Author